Electoral College

 Washington has 12 electoral votes in the Electoral College.
 The number of electors allocated to each state comes from the state’s Congressional delegation: one for each representative in the U.S. House of Representatives and one for each senator in the U.S. Senate.
 Washington has 10 representatives in the U.S. House of Representatives and two U.S. Senators.

-Forty-eight states, including Washington, use a “winner-take-all” system; the presidential ticket that receives the most votes in our state are entitled to all of Washington’s electoral votes.
+Forty-eight states, including Washington, use a “winner-take-all” system; the presidential ticket that receives the most votes in our state is entitled to all of Washington’s electoral votes.

 Legislation passed in 2019 requires each elector to vote for the party and presidential ticket for which they are an elector.
 Each elector must sign a pledge to serve and to mark ballots for the nominees of the party that designated them.
 When an elector marks a ballot in violation of the pledge or leaves it blank, the elector is replaced by an alternate.